BJ Thomas, 'Hooked on a Feeling' singer, dies at 78 | ExBulletin

-BJ Thomas, the Grammy singer who found success on the pop, country and gospel charts with hits such as I Just Cant Help Believing, Raindrops Keep Fallin On My Head and Hooked on a Feeling, has passed away.
+NEW YORK (AP) – Grammy-winning singer BJ Thomas has found success on the pop, country and gospel charts with hits including I Just Cant Help Believing, Raindrops Keep Fallin On My Head and Hooked on a Feeling, passed away.
 He was 78 years old.

 Thomas, who announced in March that he had been diagnosed with lung cancer, died of complications from the disease on Saturday at his home in Arlington, Texas, his publicist Jeremy Westby said in a statement.